-Since the time series for each variable (grid point) exhibit a high degree of collinearity, it is desirable to perform some sort of spatial smoothing to reduce the number of spatial degrees of freedom (d.o.f.) prior to performing the LDA.
-In fact, for short data records such as those we study here, the number of observations (times) is smaller than the number of variables (temperatures at different latitudes); in this case, a LDA based on temporal groups is ill-posed and a regularization of the data set is required.
-In this study, we use a truncated EOF (Empirical Orthogonal Function) expansion of the data set to perform this task, i.e., we reconstruct a smoothed data set using only the leading-r EOFs.
-The technical details on how to choose the truncation level, r, are discussed in the Appendix B. Briefly, there exists for most analyses a range for r within which the results are qualitatively similar.
-Since the EOFs are sorted by percentage of variance captured, if r is chosen too small, the EOFs which contain variance associated with the desired behavior will be excluded from the truncated data set and a poor separation (not statistically significant) will be found.
+Since the time series for each variable (grid point) exhibit a high degree of colinearity, it is desirable to perform some sort of spatial smoothing to reduce the number of spatial degrees of freedom (dof) prior to performing the LDA.
+In fact, for short data records such as those we study here, the number of observations (times) is smaller than the number of variables (temperatures at different latitudes); in this case, a LDA based on temporal groups is ill-posed and a regularization of the dataset is required.
+In this study, we use a truncated empirical orthogonal function (EOF) expansion of the dataset to perform this task (i.e., we reconstruct a smoothed dataset using only the leading-r EOFs).
+The technical details on how to choose the truncation level, r, are discussed in appendix B. Briefly, there exists for most analyses a range for r within which the results are qualitatively similar.
+Since the EOFs are sorted by percentage of variance captured, if r is chosen too small, the EOFs that contain variance associated with the desired behavior will be excluded from the truncated dataset and a poor separation (not statistically significant) will be found.
 This is particularly true for smaller amplitude signals such as the solar cycle response.
-If ris chosen too large relative to the amount of data, artificially high separation will be seen caused by being nearly orthogonal to all the within-group variance of the groups; however, this case will also have poor statistical significance under the test described above since this orthogonality can be achieved by random assignations of observations to the groups.
+If r is chosen too large relative to the amount of data, artificially high separation will be seen, caused by being nearly orthogonal to all the within-group variance of the groups; however, this case will also have poor statistical significance under the test described above since this orthogonality can be achieved by random assignations of observations to the groups.
 Between these extremes lies a range for r for which reasonable and statistically significant separations can be found.
-The exact choice of r within this range is more subjective.2 For smaller r (more heavily truncated), the LDA results in a poorer separation but in the capture of a larger percentage of the variance of the original (untruncated) data sets.
+The exact choice of r within this range is more subjective.
+For smaller r (more heavily truncated), the LDA results in a poorer separation but in the capture of a larger percentage of the variance of the original (untruncated) datasets.
 As r increases, the separation improves but less variance is captured.